My dog is vomiting or has diarrhoea: what to do, when to call the vet

 Frequently asked questions

-What should you give a dog with diarrhoea?
+What can you give a dog with diarrhoea?

-First, fresh water as much as he wants, in small, frequent amounts, to make up for the losses.
-For food, wait for the vet's go-ahead, then offer small portions of a very digestible food (plain rice and chicken, for example).
-Give no human medicine or over-the-counter remedy (kaolin, probiotic yeasts) without their advice.
+First, fresh water freely available, in small frequent amounts, to make up for the losses.
+For food, wait for the vet's green light, then offer small portions of a very digestible food (plain rice and chicken, for example).
+Give no human medicine and no over-the-counter product (Smecta, Ultra-Levure) without their advice.

 Why is my dog vomiting yellow?

-That yellow is bile, on a stomach left empty for too long: it is the classic morning vomit on an empty stomach, most often mild if the dog bounces back in good form.
-If it keeps coming back, mention it to the vet rather than shrugging it off: splitting meals into smaller portions is sometimes enough.
+That yellow is bile, on a stomach left empty for too long: it's the classic empty-stomach morning vomit, usually harmless if the dog bounces back.
+If it happens often, mention it to your vet: splitting his meals into several small ones across the day is sometimes enough.

 Why is my dog vomiting?

-Vomiting is a common protective reflex.
-The number one cause is dietary indiscretion: the bin, a fatty scrap, swallowed grass or a meal gulped down too fast.
-A one-off bout of vomiting in a dog who is eating and playing is no disaster; repeated episodes, blood or marked lethargy call for the vet.
+When your dog vomits, it's often a simple protective reflex: the body clears out what isn't going down.
+The number one cause is what he has eaten and shouldn't have: a raided bin, a fatty scrap, grass he has swallowed, or a meal wolfed down too fast.
+A one-off vomit in a dog who is eating and playing is no disaster.
+Repeated episodes, blood or marked lethargy, on the other hand, call for the vet.

 Why does my dog have diarrhoea?

-Most often it is a bout of dietary indiscretion or a food change made too quickly: the gut reacts and everything settles in a day or two.
-What should alert you is blood, lethargy, signs of dehydration, or symptoms that go beyond 24 to 48 hours.
+Most often, he has eaten something he shouldn't have, or you have changed his food too quickly: the gut reacts and everything settles within a day or two.
+What should alert you is blood, lethargy, signs of dehydration, or symptoms lasting more than 24 to 48 hours.

 My dog is vomiting and has diarrhoea at the same time, is it serious?

-It is often a passing bout of gastroenteritis, but the pair makes for fast fluid loss: keep a close eye on hydration and energy.
-In a puppy, a senior or a small breed, see the vet sooner, because they become dehydrated within hours.
+It's often a passing gastroenteritis (an ordinary inflammation of the stomach and intestines), but the two together make him lose water fast: keep a close eye on hydration and energy.
+With a puppy, a senior or a small breed, get advice sooner: they dehydrate within hours.

 Beyond 24 to 48 hours with no clear improvement, call the vet.
-And well before that if a warning sign appears: blood, lethargy, refusing to drink, dehydration, or a vulnerable dog (puppy, elderly dog, small dog).
+And well before that if a warning sign appears: blood, lethargy, refusing to drink, dehydration, or a fragile dog (a puppy, an older dog, a small dog).